Are Centauros exotic signals of the QGP?

 At the first stage of project realization the building of only the calorimeter is planned.
 Here will be considered the basic version of the calorimeter.
 Some further refinements of this design are being considered, but these are not expected to alter its response in an essential way.
 The general view of the CASTOR calorimeter is shown in Figure~\ref{Castor_cal}.

 The calorimeter will be made of layers of active medium sandwiched between tungsten absorber plates.
 The active medium consists of planes of silica fibres and the signal will be the Cherenkov light produced as they are traversed by charged particles from the shower.
 The fibres are inclined at 45 degrees relative to the incoming particles to maximize light output.
 The calorimeter is azimuthally divided into 8 octants.
 Each octant is longitudinally segmented into 80 layers, the first 8 ($\simeq$ 14.7 X$_{0}$) comprising the electromagnetic section and the remaining 72 ($\simeq 9.47 \lambda_{I}$) the hadronic section.
 The light output from groups of 4 consecutive active layers is proposed to be coupled into the same light guide, giving a total of 20 readout channels along each octant.
 Such a calorimeter works as a ``shower core'' detector, sampling essentially only the part of the shower which lies within a narrow cone around the direction of the particle.
 Thus the energy of a hadronic shower can be reliably measured also very close to the calorimeter's edge.
 The transverse width of the hadron shower is about 7 mm (at 200 GeV).
 The calorimeter will be located at a distance of $\sim$ 1740 cm from the beam interaction point.
-The detailed specifications of the basic version of the calorimeter are given in Table 6.1.